grzegorzk/logmap/Readme.md

 # Installation

-Build binary from sources:
+Build podman image containing logmap binary built from sources:
+`make build`

+If you prefer docker:
-`cargo build --release`
+`make build DOCKER=docker`

-Once built copy binary from following location:
-`./target/release/logmap`
+Once image is built:
+`make run`

 If you want to you can also run tests to see if everything works as expected:
-`cargo test --features=tst_utils`
+`make test`

 # Usage

 Analyse logs and save filters to a file (example with systemd):
-`journalctl --since "10 years ago" -nall | ./target/release/logmap -m -s logmap.result`
+`journalctl --since "10 years ago" -nall | make run -m -s logmap.result`

 Filter today's logs to see if there is anything that would require attention:
-`journalctl --since "1 day ago" -nall | ./target/release/logmap -l logmap.result -p`
+`journalctl --since "1 day ago" -nall | make run -l logmap.result -p`

 # How it works